openxla/stablehlo/docs/spec_checklist.md

       1. Matches the ODS.
       1. Matches
          [StablehloOps.cpp](https://github.com/openxla/stablehlo/blob/main/stablehlo/dialect/StablehloOps.cpp).
       1. If there are any mismatches, check that there are corresponding tickets.
+If the ticket happens to be a generic one, applied to multiple similar mismatches, then make sure to add a link of the ticket in all the affected PRs: to keep track of all the PRs linked to the common ticket.
       1. If the corresponding parts of the ODS and StablehloOps.cpp match the spec, check that the "Verification" and "Type Inference" columns in [status.md](https://github.com/openxla/stablehlo/blob/main/docs/status.md)